 Shark Bay is located at the most westerly point of Australia midway along the coast of Western Australia.
-The major population centre is Denham, a town of about 1000 people located in the centre of the bay and a distance of about 820km from the state capital of Perth.
+The major population centre is Denham, a town of about 1000 people located in the centre of the bay and about 820km from the state capital of Perth.

-By road Most people visit Shark Bay by road.
-A major sealed road links the bay with the North West Coastal highway, click here for a map of major roads.
+Most people visit Shark Bay by road.
+A major sealed road links the bay with the North West Coastal highway.
 The two main tourist centres of Denham and Monkey Mia are both accessible by sealed road.
-Travelling distances and times are:
+Distances and approximate driving times are:

 |Denham to Monkey Mia||24km||20 min|

-By air Skippers Aviation services the Monkey Mia airport several times weekly from either Perth or Geraldton.
+Skippers Aviation services the Monkey Mia airport several times weekly from either Perth or Geraldton.
 Connecting flights link Perth with all of Australia’s major capitals.
-Contact Skippers www.skippers.com.au for the current flight schedule.
+Go to www.skippers.com.au for the current flight schedule.

 The Monkey Mia airport is a 10 min drive from both Denham and Monkey Mia.
 Please note that it is recommended to book airport transfers to your accommodation ahead, as there are no taxis available at the airport.

 Can 2WD vehicles visit all of Shark Bay’s tourist sites?

 The main towns of Denham and Monkey Mia plus many of the World Heritage sites like the Stromatolites, Shell Beach, Little Lagoon and Eagle Bluff are all accessible by 2WD vehicle.
 You can also visit the Peron Homestead in Francois Peron National Park along an unsealed road with care, however access beyond this and further north into the park is by 4WD only.
 Steep Point and Dirk Hartog Island are 4WD destinations only.